pilaf/beezwax-net-remastering-slides/slides/slides.md

 ---
 template: center

-# Where we're at

 ## Completely reworked HTML codebase

 Easier to maintain and extend
 ---
 template: center

-# Where we're at

 ## Slicker, more modern design
 ---
 template: center

-# Where we're at

 ## Full mobile support, responsive design